worktheclock/replit.github.io/tutorials/static-site-generator.md

 Note the values we pass to `render`: variables for this post are contained in `this` and site-wide configuration variables are contained in `config`.
 We also pass in `content` to allow us to access other posts.
 Although we aren't using this in the `post.html` template right now, it's good to have the option for future template updates.

 Now we need to load our static files.
-Add this code to the bottom of the the `render_site` function:
+Add this code to the bottom of the `render_site` function:

 ```python
     # Static files